Solly Seeman: Career after lightweight championship tournament

 On July 17, 1925, Seeman fought 1926-30 lightweight champion Sammy Mandell in a classic bout in East Chicago, Indiana.
-Seeman knocked down Mandell in the first round, and according to many at ringside, Seeman had the better of the match.
+Seeman knocked down Mandell in the first round, and according to many at ringside, he had the better of the match.
 But for some reason, Seeman was unable to close the match for a newspaper decision.
 In a return bout with Mandell at Coney Island on August 25, Seeman lost on points in ten rounds.

 Seeman rightfully continued to be viewed as a top contender.
 According to boxing author Ken Blady, shortly after Rocky Kansas defeated Jimmy Goodrich for the Lightweight Championship, Seeman offered his entire purse to charity if Kansas would meet him in a title bout.
 Unable to arrange the title shot with Kansas, Seeman took on ex-Lightweight Champion, Jimmy Goodrich on January 26, 1926, in Milwaukee and decisively won the ten-round newspaper decision.
 The Milwaukee Journal praised Goodrich's superior defensive skills and summarized the fight when they wrote, "Seeman's cleverness helped him to hold command throughout."
 They also observed that "Goodrich shot at a bounding target that moved inside the punches or stepped outside of their path entirely."
 Seeman had beaten another lightweight champion, but was unable to time his victory to take the title.
 After Mandell took the title from Kansas, Seeman again attempted to obtain a title shot, but was denied.

-From 1926-29, Seeman continued to box, but was discouraged by his inability to obtain a title shot considering his rating and previous successes.
+From 1926 to 1929, Seeman continued to box, but was discouraged by his inability to obtain a title shot considering his rating and previous successes.
 He won a bout with Young Leonard by second-round TKO in the Garden on March 26, 1926, but his dominance in the Lightweight division began to fade afterward.
 He defeated Pete Petrolle in Newark decisively on March 14, 1927, but lost to his previous opponent from the Lightweight Championship Tournament, Charlie O'Connell on March 22, 1927.